If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

-Feel free to join the openSUSE ARM mailing list as well as the #openSUSE-arm IRC channel for questions or help.
+Feel free to join the openSUSE Arm mailing list as well as the #openSUSE-arm IRC channel for questions or help.
 We are also actively looking for people to enable hardware we don't support yet.
-If you have an armv7 based device that doesn't work yet and are willing to spend some time to get it working with openSUSE, please contact us on the mailing list.
+If you have an armv8 or armv7 based device that doesn't work yet and are willing to spend some time to get it working with openSUSE, please contact us on the mailing list.

 There is also always room for improvement on the package building side of things.
-You can check out build failures (filtered: ARM specific build errors) to see what packages need some love.
-If you think you can help out, please try and fix something that doesn't work and submitrequest the change to openSUSE Factory.
+You can check out Factory build failures to see what packages need some love.
+If you think you can help out, please try and fix something that doesn't work and submitrequest the change to devel projects.
 Help is very much welcome!

 Building packages locally via osc or even manually to test is not difficult thanks to QEMU.
-We recommend to use openSUSE 12.3 as your base build OS as it contains the latest tool set to run ARM binaries.
+We recommend to use the latest Leap or Tumbleweed as your base build OS as it contains the latest tool set to run Arm binaries.

 - Cubie Board